 The following people have a higher risk of flu complications:

 The best way to avoid getting the flu is to get the flu vaccine every year.
 You should get the vaccine as soon as it becomes available each fall, but you can also get it any time throughout the flu season (usually until March).
 The vaccine is available by shot or by nasal spray.
 However, the Centers for Disease Control & Prevention (CDC) recommend the nasal-spray vaccine should not be used for the 2016-2017 flu season.
 Data from the CDC and other groups showed poor or relatively lower effectiveness of the nasal spray vaccine during previous flu seasons.

 When they are most effective, vaccines work by exposing your immune system to an inactive form of the flu virus.
 Your body will build up antibodies to the virus to protect you from getting the flu.
 The nasal- spray vaccine contains active, but weakened viruses.
 You cannot get the flu from the flu shot or the nasal-spray vaccine.

 You can also reduce your risk of catching the flu by washing your hands frequently, which stops the spread of germs.
 Eating healthy, exercising, and getting enough sleep also play a part in preventing the flu because they help boost your immune system.

 If you are sick, make sure that you cover your mouth when you cough and wash your hands often to prevent giving the flu to others.

-Some people who get the vaccine will still get the flu, but they may get a milder case than people who aren't vaccinated.
-The vaccine is especially recommended for people who are more likely to get really sick from flu-related complications.
+Some people who get the vaccine will still get the flu, but they may get a milder case than people who are not vaccinated.

 Yes.
-All persons who are 6 months of age or older should get the flu vaccine as long as there are no contraindications.
+All persons who are six months of age or older should get the flu vaccine.

 Yes.
 The following people should talk to their doctor before getting the flu shot: